 Many new players still require some time to polish up their knowledge of Texas hold'em's rough edges.
 This is especially true when it comes to knowing the various streets, stake sizes, and blinds.

-But compared to other poker game variations, Texas hold'em is simpler to master.
+But compared to other for of best online Texas Holdem poker game variations, Texas hold'em is simpler to master.
 This may be seen by contrasting Omaha and hold'em.

 Omaha follows many of the same guidelines as Texas hold'em, including the use of two hole cards and three board cards to form hands, five community cards, and four streets.
 Omaha is trickier than holdem, though, because you have to select two of the four hole cards.